Which Country Produces the Most Coffee in 2024?

 Then under Portuguese rule, the country was looking for a cut of the emerging coffee market, but there was a problem.
 Neighbouring French Guiana was refusing to export their coffee seeds.

-The story goes that Francisco de Melo Palheta was sent to French Guiana on a diplomatic mission to settle the border dispute between the two countries.
+According to the story, the government sent Francisco de Melo Palheta to French Guiana on a diplomatic mission to settle the border dispute between the two countries.

 During his visit, Palheta managed to seduce the wife of the governor and, upon his departure, the woman gave Palheta a bouquet of flowers containing hidden coffee seeds.

 Whether or not the story is true, we do not know.
-However, what we do know is that the first coffee seeds were planted by Palheta in the northern state of Pará during the early 18th century.
+However, we do know that Palheta planted the first coffee seeds in the northern state of Pará during the early 18th century.

-The crop remained relatively unimportant until it began to make its way south of the country, being passed from garden to garden.
+The crop remained relatively unimportant until it began moving south through the country, passing from garden to garden.

 Production soars